irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.token.MsgBurnToken"></a>

 ### MsgBurnToken
-MsgBurnToken defines an SDK message for burning some tokens.
+MsgBurnToken defines an SDK message for burning some tokens

 | Field | Type | Label | Description |